gndrmnn/nodepool/doc/source/configuration.rst

          For details on the extra options required and provided by the Azure driver, see the separate section
          :ref:`azure-driver`

+      .. value:: digitalocean

+         For details on the extra options required and provided by the Digital Ocean driver, see the separate section :ref:`digitalocean-driver`

       .. value:: gce